Opening my Eyes

 I didn’t want anyone to see those moments because I had to look like the “perfect” mom.
 I had to look like I knew what I was doing and had it all together.
 In reality I was drowning and felt like my life was falling apart.

 Then I had my son.
-He was born not breathing and had to be in the NICU for a month while he learned to breathe on his own.
+He was born not breathing and had to be in the NICU for a month.
 That was a hard time for us.
-Our life basically got put on hold as we were driving back and forth to the hospital.
-Things just did not get done during that time.
+Life basically gets put on hold as when you have a child in the hospital.
+Things just don’t get done during that time.

 After my son came home I went right back to trying to make things perfect.
-My daughter was five when he was born and now I had to balance keeping two kids looking perfect.
+My daughter was five when he was born and now balancing trying to keep two kids looking perfect was hard.
 This was much harder and with not getting any sleep again almost impossible.
 Throw in the fact that I didn’t want to ask for help because of course I’m the mom so I should be able to do this on my own.

 The big change for me was when I got a blood clot in my leg and lungs and ended up in the ICU for two weeks when my son was two months old.
 My husband took on the duties of a single father and did great.
 I realized that he does know what he is doing and I don’t have to do everything.
-Being away from my kids for those two weeks made me appreciate the time I have with them more.
+Being away from your kids for two weeks really makes you appreciate the time you do have with them more.

 When I got home I didn’t worry so much about what they were wearing or if the house was spotless, I just wanted to be with them.
 Time is precious.
 I almost wasn’t here to enjoy it.
 I didn’t want to waste time on things that didn’t matter.